aseembehl/aseembehl.github.io/_posts/2021-01-19-automated-fact-checking.markdown

 categories: technology
 ---

-Idea arises from the recent work titled Catching Out-of-Context Misinformation with Self-supervised Learning by Aneja et al.
+Idea arises from the very exciting recent work titled Catching Out-of-Context Misinformation with Self-supervised Learning by Aneja et al.

 They propose a simple handcrafted rule to detect images where two captions align with same object(s) in the image; but semantically convey different meanings, then the image with